Frequently Asked Questions - Review of the Industrial Hemp Act

 Because the Act is broadly framed, it already provides scope for greater whole of plant use which industry is seeking.

 Most of the detail for the licensing scheme is contained in licence conditions.
 This allows flexibility but also requires clear, transparent and accessible supporting policy to guide and inform licensees of their obligations and assist them to maximise the use of their crop.
-Most issues raised by stakeholders can be addressed by updating the licence conditions to clarify for industry the scope of activities covered, and by developing and publishing supporting policy to inform better regulation.
+Most issues raised by stakeholders were addressed by updating the licence conditions to clarify for industry the scope of activities covered, and by developing and publishing supporting fact sheets

 Proposed minor amendments to the Industrial Hemp Act 2015 (the Act) are intended to improve the Act’s effectiveness by clarifying key issues and to address regulatory gaps, while keeping the original intent of the Act by maintaining a simple licensing scheme that supports industry growth.